Teyras/MT/text/chapters/110_analysis.md

 Also, the processes can contend for the CPU cache in multiple ways.
 For example, when two processes run on the same core, they can access the L3 cache in a pattern that makes each of them force the cached addresses of the other process out.
-This can also happen when one process is suspended by the process scheduler to allow another process to run or when it is migrated to another core.
+This can also happen when one process is suspended by the scheduler to allow another process to run or when it is migrated to another core.

 Languages that feature JIT (just in time compilation), such as C# or Java, can also suffer from measurement instability because of this.
-It is common practice when becnhmarking these languages to let the benchmark warm up before starting the actual measurements.
+It is common practice when benchmarking these languages to let the benchmark warm up before starting the actual measurements.
 This way, the JIT compiler has a chance to optimize the critical parts and we do not have to account for the overhead of both running unoptimized code and performing the optimizations when we evaluate the results.